varshanth/AuVi_Buddy_-_A_Synergy_of_FER-MER/README.md

 Documentation will be updated soon

 ## Music Emotion Recognition: Audio Spectrogram Classification using LRCN

+Dataset Used: MediaEval's Database for Emotional Analysis in Music (DEAM)

+Aljanaki A, Yang Y-H, Soleymani M (2017) Developing a benchmark for emotional analysis of music.
+PLoS ONE 12(3): e0173392. https://doi.org/10.1371/journal.pone.0173392

 Documentation will be updates soon

 ### References: